GREY CUBE PROJECTS

 Curator: John Angel Rodriguez

-It is the apparent convergence of parallel lines as they fade into the distance.
-It is also a concept inherited from the practice of perspectival drawing.
-How may we define our vanishing point when the starting point is already diffused?
-Especially when we take into consideration the fact that in today’s climate, the stable rules we used to rely on, such as mathematics, no longer constitute a trustworthy science.
+A vanishing point is the apparent convergence of parallel lines as they fade into the distance.
+It’s also a concept inherited from the practice of perspectival drawing.
+How do we define our vanishing point when the starting point is already diffused?
+Especially when considering that in today’s climate, stable rules we rely on, such as mathematics, no longer constitute trustworthy science.

-Looking at the works of the artists gathered here, I began to reflect upon the notion that the concept or the creation of a vanishing point is that which offers us a reinterpretation of the exercise of drawing.
-Accordingly, I subscribe to Gilles Deleuze’s argument that “we are moving continuously on parallel lines, while interacting with the surrounding environment.
+Looking at the works of the artists gathered here, I began to reflect on the notion that the concept or creation of a vanishing point offers us a reinterpretation of the exercise of drawing.
+Accordingly, I subscribe to Gilles Deleuze’s argument that “we are continuously moving on parallel lines while interacting with the surrounding environment.
 Although those lines may not have been connected from the starting point, they could eventually merge in the expansion of their coordinates.
-The fluxus between those lines is what generates a constant set of indeterminate possibilities.”
+The Fluxus between those lines is what generates a constant set of indeterminate possibilities.”

-I identify the artworks by these creators as belonging to the following dynamic.
+I identify the artworks of these creators as belonging to the following dynamic.
 In light of a particular phenomenon that has emerged in Colombia during the last ten years, these artists have all been developing their research and creative practices in a manner that seeks to engage Colombian art with the international art scene, rather than emphasizing the artists’ own local and Colombian experiences.
-As part of this process, concepts are continuously evolving and a new narrative surrounding their native social circumstances has arisen.
-Consequently, they are moving towards an aesthetic that can be assimilated into varying contexts.
-Colombian art is thus emerging from its principal struggle and point of interest, namely the depiction of political conflicts that exist within its social contexts.
+As part of this process, concepts are continuously evolving, and a new narrative surrounding their native social circumstances has arisen.
+Consequently, they are moving towards an agency that can be assimilated into varying contexts.
+Colombian art is thus emerging from its principal struggle and point of interest, namely, the depiction of political conflicts within its social contexts.

-The Vanishing Points exhibition brings together a selection of artists that have made significant and indeed pioneering progress within the Colombian contemporary art scene.
+The Vanishing Points exhibition brings together a selection of artists who have made significant and indeed pioneering progress within the Colombian contemporary art scene.
 The exhibition unites a generation of art practitioners who explore the visual and conceptual possibilities of drawing, ranging from site-specific installations to participatory education projects.
-Most of the artworks presented here are the result of various types of practice.
+Most of the artworks presented here result from various types of practice.

-A programme of supporting activities will encourage a wide range of visitors.
+A program of supporting activities will encourage a wide range of visitors.

 A creative workshop led by artist and university lecturer Nicolás Cardenas will encourage participants to experience the tactile nature of his installation.
-Nicolás analyses biological structures for the creation of his sculptures, the result of these pieces being a fractal disposition when they are displayed in the space.
+Nicolás analyses biological structures for the creation of his sculptures; the result of these pieces is a fractal disposition when they are displayed in the space.

 Artist and university lecturer Alberto Lezaca de Paz will expose the themes that have inspired his installations by performing his industrial sonic compositions and projecting his interactive videos, both of which address the functions of technology within the context of art.

-Felipe Sepulveda will conduct a series of walks through London with the purpose of recreating his participatory project Tracks in the Earth; an artist-led initiative that gathers and joins displaced communities located on the outskirts of Bogotá, Colombia.
-The project aims to help the city’s peripheral inhabitants to recover their collective identity through a process of revalorizing loss through the recognition of and engagement with memory.
-Sepulveda is currently working in partnership with Casa Daros to deliver education workshops in different South American cities and train primary school teachers in education, while also employing his art practice as a methodology of social engagement.
+Felipe Sepulveda will conduct a series of walks through London to recreate his participatory project Tracks in the Earth; an artist-led initiative that gathers and joins displaced communities located on the outskirts of Bogotá, Colombia.
+The project aims to help the city’s peripheral inhabitants recover their collective identity through a process of revalorizing loss through the recognition of and engagement with memory.
+Sepulveda is currently working in partnership with Casa Daros to deliver education workshops in different South American cities and train primary school teachers in education while also employing his art practice as a methodology of social engagement.

 Alberto-00.jpg Alberto.jpg Andres00.jpg Andres1.jpg Andres2.jpg Andres3.jpg Carlos-Franklin.jpg Esteban-2.jpg Esteban-3.jpg Esteban-003.jpg Esteban.jpg Felipe-Sepulveda.jpg Felipe1.jpg Felipe2.jpg Maria-Fernanda.jpg Maria-Fernanda2.jpg Miler.jpg Nicolas-Cardenas-1.jpg Nicolas-Paris-1.jpg Nicolas-Paris.jpg Rodrigo-paints.jpg Rodrigo1-copy.jpg Rodrigo1.jpg rodrigo2.jpg Widy.jpg